-- Specific vaccines can be used to treat known virulent footrot serogroups and reduce disease prevalence. - Producers using specific vaccines need to know which serogroups are present in their flock and be vigilant in their approach to disease eradication and ongoing management. - Ongoing flock monitoring and on-farm biosecurity are critical to keeping footrot out after eradication.
+- The use of footrot vaccines is subject to approval by the NSW Chief Veterinary Officer.
+Your local District Veterinarian will seek such approvals as required. - Footvax is a multivalent footrot vaccine that can be used to reduce the incidence and spread of virulent footrot and reduce disease prevalence. - Producers using Footvax multivalent vaccine do not need to know which serogroups are present in their flock to use the vaccine.
+If used as a tool in preparing for a summer eradication programme, producers need to be vigilant in their approach to disease eradication and ongoing management. - Ongoing flock monitoring and on-farm biosecurity are critical to keeping footrot out after eradication.